A Love of Tennis

 Picture

-I first met Rachel at 5 years old when she first joined our program.
+I first met Rachel when she was 5 years old, as a kid who joined our program.
 I remember her Mom and Grandma used to come sit on the courts and watch her every move.
-She was eager, enthusiastic and over the years became quite a great player.
-In high school she volunteered over 1000 hours for us.
-It was incredible as she was always reliable, kind and great with the kids.
+She was eager, enthusiastic and over the years, became quite a great player.
+Later, when she was in high school, Rachel volunteered over 1000 hours for us.
+It was incredible to see how kind, reliable and great with the kids she was.
+In her final year of high school, we put her through the Tennis Canada certification program.
+She became a certified instructor who took on more leadership roles.

-In her final year of high school we put her through the Tennis Canada certification program and she became a certified instructor and took on more leadership roles.
-While attending University we were able to hire her through the Canada summer student program to help with her studies.
-The fun she had on court as a child inspired her love for tennis and her commitment to giving back to the organization.
-Her leadership role as a new coach inspired her to pursue two degrees and balance the financial burden of University.
-She has now graduated with an Honours of Arts in Peace and Conflict Studies from the University of Waterloo and a Bachelor of Education at Queen's University.
-It was on the tennis courts that she discovered her passion for teaching.
+While attending University, we were able to hire her through the Canada summer student program to help with her studies.
+The fun she had on the court as a child founded her love for tennis and her commitment to giving back to the organization.
+Her new leadership role as a coach inspired her to pursue two degrees and balance the financial burden of University.
+She graduated with an Honours of Arts in Peace and Conflict Studies from the University of Waterloo and a Bachelor of Education at Queen's University.
+It was on the tennis courts that she truly discovered her passion for teaching.

-Danielle ( Founder A Love of Tennis)
+Danielle (Founder of A Love of Tennis)

 Donate Today